Cosmatevs/BlazorWinForms-CustomTitleBar/README.md

 # Other notes
 - I've tested the solution on Windows 11.
 I don't know if it works as intended on other systems.
-- I'd be happy to see your solutions for missing features and issues.
+- I'd be happy to see your suggestions and solutions for the missing features and issues.